thpa9933/WebSocketsPong/README.md

 4. For player 2, on your mobile device go to _your network ip_:3000/p2.html
 5. Slide your thumb horizontally, or just turn your phone.
 Keep your thumb down!

-To reset high score, reset highscore.txt to 0.
+_your network ip_ can be found (on a mac) in system preferences > network To reset high score, change highscore.txt to 0.

 :)